Ruben Gallego facts for kids

 Early career

-Gallego was in the Marines from 2002 to 2006.
-After completing training in the School of Infantry (SOI), he deployed to Iraq with Lima Company, 3rd Battalion, 25th Marines.
+Gallego served in the Marines from 2002 to 2006.
+After completing training in the School of Infantry (SOI), he was deployed to Iraq with Lima Company, 3rd Battalion, 25th Marines.
 Gallego served as a lance corporal.
 The 3/25 lost 46 marines and one Navy corpsman between January 2005 and January 2006.
 Gallego's best friend died during combat operations in Iraq.

 In 2007, Gallego led District 7 Phoenix City Council candidate Michael Nowakowski's successful campaign before serving as Nowakowski's chief of staff.
 In 2009, he stepped down as chief of staff to focus on his campaign for the Arizona State House in District 16, which he won in 2010.